ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 ### Requirements

--	Supported API level 16 ~ 26
+-	Supported API level 16 ~ 26.
-- Only Portrait Orientation Supported
+- Only Portrait Orientation Supported.

 ### What’s New?
 - Added support for prefetching all tickets in background so barcodes are accessible even in offline mode.
 - Added support for VIP color and text.
 - Added option to choose between Dark and Light theme for the SDK that works together with configured branding color.
-- Added support for API level 26 (Android 8.0)
+- Added support for API level 26 (Android 8.0).
 - Added a new method for accessing SDK's version number.
 - Made Add to Android Pay button more accessible by making it available on both front and back of ticket card.
 - Fixed the background color of Event List View and made it opaque.